alphagov/notifications-python-client/CONTRIBUTING.md

 make tox-with-docker
 ```

+Because tox caches installed packages, you may need to run `rm -rf .tox` if you change package versions.

 ### Integration tests

 Before running tests please ensure that the environment variables are set up for the integration test.